Vegan Baking Recipes Vegan Bread and Muffin Recipes Flourless Sprouted Whole Wheat Bread

 Still having some wheat berries in my pantry, I decided to give it another go.
 After I ground the soaked and sprouted wheat berries I had to step out before kneading in the yeast and other ingredients so I gathered the wheat berry purée into a ball and placed it in an air-tight container in the refrigerator for a few days.
 When I finally got around to making the bread I noticed it was rising while being baked!
 And the taste.
 The taste!
 The bread was like sourdough bread but didn't involve using a the traditional sourdough starter.
 Why was this happening?

 It turns out that leaving the wheat berry purée to sit and rest or ripen was the missing link for this bread.
 During ripening a couple things happen.
 The stiff bran husk gets a chance to hydrate and soften considerably.
-This softening allows them to become flexible to the point of where they don't inhibit gluten development to the same level.
+This softening allows them to become flexible to the point of where they don't inhibit gluten development like they used to.
 The other miracle that happens during ripening is flavor development.
-As the wheat berries are sprouting out in the open they're getting inoculated by natural airborne yeasts and bacterias such as Lactobacillus.
-When the wheat berry purée is allowed to rest, these bacterias and yeasts consume the glucose from the endosperm and impart flavors such as lactic acid as byproducts.
+As the wheat berries are sprouting out in the open, as the amylases are converting much of the starches in the germ to sugars, the wheat berries are also getting inoculated by natural airborne yeasts and bacterias such as Lactobacillus.
+When the wheat berry purée is allowed to rest, these bacterias and yeasts consume the sugars and impart flavors such as lactic acid as byproducts.
 This flavor development is exactly what happens in wild yeast starters involved in sourdough bread baking.

 1 ½ teaspoons salt

 Feel free to taste the wheat berry purée and allow it to sour to your liking.
-Once its ripened to your preferred sourness either move to Step 3 immediately or freeze the purée for later use.
+Once its ripened to your preferred sourness either move to Step 3 immediately or freeze it for later use.
 If you place it in the refrigerator it will keep ripening.
 It's also important to not ripen the purée for more than 2 days because it can start to go rancid and become unsafe to eat.
-This can happen when the current residential yeasts and bacterias eat all the available sugars they can then die off, leaving the environment open to different types of more harmful yeasts and bacterias.
+This can happen when the current residential yeasts and bacteria eat all the available sugars they can and die off, leaving the environment open to different types of harmful microbes.
+If your dough becomes rancid or you’re not sure if it’s safe to eat, discard it.

-Transfer the dough to a medium mixing bowl.
-Drizzle about 2 teaspoons vegetable oil over the dough and roll it around in the bowl so it's evenly coated as you form it into a ball.
+Transfer the dough to a medium mixing bowl and form it into a ball.
 Cover the bowl with a plastic bag and let it sit for about 1 ½ hours.
-This dough will not rise because the bran husks create tiny channels that allow the yeast's C02 gas to escape instead of leaven.
-This bread does all of it's leavening in the oven as oven spring.
+This dough will not rise considerably because the bran husks create tiny channels that allow the yeast's C02 gas to escape instead of contribute to leavening.
+Most of the leavening in this bread is done during the proofing stage which is the second rise after it has been placed in a loaf pan.

 Sprouted wheat berries